bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/06-multisignatures.md

 - **MuSig2**, also simple to implement.
 It eliminates one round of communication and allows another round to be combined with key exchange.
-That allows using a somewhat similar signing process to what we use today with script-based multisig.
-This does require storing extra data and ensuring your signing software or hardware can't be tricked into unknowingly repeating part of the signing session.
+That can allow using a somewhat similar signing process to what we use today with script-based multisig.
+This does require storing extra data and being very careful about ensuring your signing software or hardware can't be tricked into unknowingly repeating part of the signing session.
+We'll examine the tradeoffs in more detail in next week's *preparing for taproot* column.

 - **MuSig-DN** (Deterministic Nonce), significantly more complex to implement.
 Its communication between participants can't be combined